karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 Edit `build_dev_main.bat` so it uses the correct path to copy `raylib.dll` from.

 There's a `project.sublime-project` in case you use sublime.
 Edit it and make sure the paths to the folders within the Odin compiler directory are correct.
-I put those as part of my project so I can quickly jump to symbol within core & raylib.
+I put those as part of my project so I can quickly jump to symbols within core & raylib.
+Also make sure the working directory of the build system in there is correct, in case you want to use the included build system.

 ## Questions?